Mandurah is renowned

 Mandurah Cruises also offers 2 hour, half day and full day fishing charters, which include fishing lessons so you can cast out for a dhufish, snapper, samson or baldchin groper.

 Port Bouvard Charters offers full day fishing charters from Port Bouvard marina for experienced and novice fishers.

-If you’d prefer to go out fishing by yourself, boats and fishing gear can be hired from Mandurah Boat and Bike Hire.
+If you’d prefer to go out fishing by yourself, boats and fishing gear can be hired from Mandurah Boat Hire.

 Mandurah is well-known for its blue swimmer crabs and excellent crabbing.